 Queries the named dataset and returns the matching rows.
 The response is a JSON object with data (an array of row objects, each wrapping its values under a fields object whose keys match the requested field names), links (pagination navigation URLs; prev and/or next, omitted at boundaries), and meta (with page, pageSize, totalPages, totalItems).

 Use this for tabular reporting, custom field selection across many employees, and OData-style filtering against the full dataset field catalog.
-For lightweight directory-style employee listings or batch lookups by ID, use List Employees (list-employees) instead.
-For the full set of fields on a single employee, use Get Employee (get-employee) instead.
+For multiple employees, use List Employees (list-employees).
+For the full set of fields on a single employee, use Get Employee (get-employee).

 Discover valid datasetName values via List Datasets (v1.2) (list-datasets-v1-2).
 Discover valid field names for a dataset via Get Fields from Dataset (v1.2) (get-fields-from-dataset-v1-2); the field set is dataset-specific.